-To enroll in this service, go to the myTrueIdentity website at www.mytrueidentity.com and in the space referenced as "Enter Activation Code", enter the following 12-letter Activation Code and follow the three steps to receive your credit monitoring service online within minutes.
+To enroll in this service, go to the myTrueIdentity website at www.mytrueidentity.com and in the space referenced as "Enter Activation Code", enter the following 12-letter Activation Code <<Activation Code>> and follow the three steps to receive your credit monitoring service online within minutes.

-.
-Due

-to privacy laws, we cannot register you directly.
+You can sign up for the online credit monitoring service anytime between now and << Enrollment Deadline>>.
+Due to privacy laws, we cannot register you directly.
 Please note that credit monitoring service might not be available for individuals who do not have a credit file with TransUnion, or an address in the United States (or its territories) and a valid Social Security number.
 Enrolling in this service will not affect your credit score.